lejund576/blog-stphnbkr/content/blog/general/2023/12/2023reflection.md

 Some statistics from the above table:

-- 1227 hours equates to 23.6 hours per day for the year
+- 1,227 hours equates to 23.6 hours per day for the year
     - 7.01% of total study time for reading books
     - 21.92% of total study time for watching videos
     - 16.03% of total study time for workbook labs
-- 672 hours uncategorised falls in to the below areas
+- 672 hours uncategorised falls into the below areas
     - Researching on learning how to learn
     - Training courses
     - Webinars
     - Creating Anki cards
-    - Updating hyprid tracker-planner spreadsheet
+    - Updating the hybrid tracker-planner spreadsheet

-Majority of the time studying was done between 04:30 - 08:45 AM each morning.
-The frame work is broken down into completing pre-planned tasks each day in order of priority of:
+Most of the time, studying was done between 04:30 and 08:45 AM each morning.
+The framework is broken down into completing pre-planned tasks each day in order of the following priority:

 ```Labbing > Active Recall > Reading > Watching```